-A federal employee pursuing a formal EEO complaint against their agency, should always be given the opportunity to review and rebut management's statements prior to the completion of the Report of Investigation.
+A federal employee pursuing a formal EEO complaint against their agency should always be given the opportunity to review and rebut management's statements prior to the completion of the Report of Investigation.

 The employee should refute such statements and identify the evidence which supports the employee's position.
-For example, if an employee claims that management made a specific statement, which management denies, and the employee has an email to prove the statement was made, the employee should both challenge management's assertion, and provide a copy of the email supporting the employee's statement.
+For example, if an employee claims that management made a specific statement, which management denies, and the employee has an email to prove the statement was made, the employee should both challenge management's assertion and provide a copy of the email supporting the employee's statement.

 Taking these steps when providing a rebuttal statement will help an employee ensure that the evidence contained in the Report of Investigation provides as clear a picture of actual events as possible.

 Rebutting management's testimony is an extremely important step during an EEO Investigation.
 If you are participating in an EEO investigation, the federal employee attorneys at Melville Johnson, P.C. may be able to help ensure that your complaint gets off to a good start with a full and complete Report of Investigation.
 Call or message us today using the form below to discuss your situation and learn how we can assist you.